-- ✿【Flexible in size】panels are connected by metal anchor stakes, which makes this metal fence panels flexibly transformed into different shapes like octagon, square and rectangle in different sizes by adding or removing panels.
-This lawn edging evokes a sophisticated look with a minimalist design and subtle charm.
+- 【Creating Different Shapes】 Panels are connected by metal bars, which allow this garden fence to be flexibly built in different shapes like octagon, square and rectangle in different sizes by adding or removing panels.

 This fence comes in various sizes but we’ll advise you to get the 32-inch or 40-inch variant.
 It is made of metal and is powder-coated so should have a degree of resistance to rust.

 It is easy to install and also easy to store.
 It has a unique design with a mesh size lower than 2 inches, this should provide sufficient protection against rabbits.

 - HEAVY DUTY & STURDY: This metal garden fence border is tall fencing, each of garden metal fence panel is 44″ high x 36″ wide, 2 panels in total, the whole length is 6 ft long.
 It is made of thickened iron frame and thick welded wire to be a pretty heavy duty, sturdy and durable iron garden fenc gates, borders for dogs, animal barrier fence for your beautiful garden, yard and patio landscape.

 - RUSTPROOF & DECORATIVE：The metal garden fences and borders for dogs is welded with high quality thick metal wire, the surface is treated with baking paint to prevent rust, can resist from bad weather conditions like strong winds or heavy rains. last a long time outdoor.
 Rustproof and Durable for outdoor using yard garden beds, garden fence border garden edging dog fences animal barrier